 Your dream job doesn’t have to be a dream.
-If you decide you want to work in a specific field, a plan and determination are a great first step.
+If you decide you want to work in a specific field, making a plan is a great first step.
 Your academic career plan will serve as a map to get you from CCV into your job.
-Each semester you’ll have opportunities to refine your plan and make progress towards your end goal.
-Each step along the way you’ll have the support of your instructors, CCV staff and our Career Services team to ensure your plan is solid and taking you in the right direction.
+Each semester you’ll have opportunities to refine your plan and make progress toward your end goal.
+At each step along the way, you’ll have the support of your instructors, CCV staff, and our Career Services team to ensure your plan is taking you in the right direction.

 What Does an Academic Career Plan Look Like?